tencentyun/intlcloud-documents/yehe_doc/管理与支持/计费相关/购买指南/代金券_intl_en.md

 ### Use limits for promo vouchers
 #### 1. Status
 A promo voucher may be in one of three statuses: "Unused", "Used", or "Expired".
-- Unused: Promo vouchers that are valid and not (fully) used.
+- Unused: The voucher is valid and has not been fully exhausted.
 Unused vouchers can be applied to your payments, but they cannot be used as frozen funds when you enable the pay-as-you-go billing mode.
-- Used: Promo vouchers that are (fully) used.
+- Used: The voucher has already been fully exhausted.
 Used vouchers cannot be used to deduct any amount from your payments.
-- Expired: Promo vouchers that have expired.
+- Expired: The voucher has expired.
 Expired vouchers cannot be used to deduct any amount from your payments.

 #### 2. Applicable products
 Depending on their applicable products, promo vouchers are classified as product vouchers or general vouchers.

-**A. Product voucher:**
+**A. Product vouchers:**
-Product vouchers can only be used on specific products.
-There are two types of product vouchers.
+Product vouchers can only be used to pay for specific products or groups of products.
- - A product voucher can be applied to payments for multiple specific products.
-For example, if a voucher has a face value of 100 USD and is applicable to CVM and TencentDB for MySQL, then it can deduct at most 100 USD from a payment that contains orders for CVM and/or TencentDB for MySQL.
- - Minimum-spend vouchers can be used only if the amount of a payment exceeds a certain threshold.
-For example, suppose you have a 50-USD promo voucher whose minimum spending requirement is 100 USD and applicable products are CVM and TencentDB for MySQL.
-You can use the voucher only if your order is for CVM or/and TencentDB and the amount exceeds 100 USD.

-**B. General promo voucher:**
+**B. General vouchers:**
-There are three types of general promo vouchers:
- - Prepaid general vouchers (applicable to all prepaid payments)
- - Pay-as-you-go general vouchers (applicable to all pay-as-you-go payments)
- - All-product general vouchers (applicable to all Tencent Cloud payments)
->?For the actual application scope of all-product, prepaid, and pay-as-you-go general vouchers, refer to their applicable and non-applicable products.
+General vouchers can be used to pay for any products (excluding some products that cannot be paid for with general vouchers).

 #### 3. Payment scenarios
-A. Depending on whether they are applicable to prepaid or pay-as-you-go payments, promo vouchers can be classified into prepaid and pay-as-you-go vouchers.
+A. Depending on the payment scenario, vouchers are classified into the following types:
-- Prepaid vouchers are only applicable to monthly subscriptions.
+- Prepaid: The voucher is only applicable to monthly subscriptions.
-- Pay-as-you-go vouchers are only applicable to pay-as-you-go payments.
+- Pay-as-you-go: The voucher is only applicable to pay-as-you-go payments.

-B. The application scenarios of prepaid and pay-as-you-go promo vouchers are also different.
+B. The application scenarios of prepaid and pay-as-you-go vouchers are also different.
 - Prepaid: Purchase, renewal, or upgrade
 - Pay-as-you-go: Pay-as-you-go payments

 #### 4. Time limits
-For a promo voucher to be applied to a monthly subscription order, the duration purchased cannot be longer than the time limit of the voucher.
+For a voucher to be applied to a monthly subscription order, the duration purchased cannot be longer than the time limit of the voucher.
 For example, suppose the time limit of a promo voucher is 0-3 months.
 If you want to use the voucher with a monthly subscription order, the duration purchased must be 0-3 months.

 #### 5. Minimum spend
 To use a minimum-spend voucher, your payment amount must exceed a certain threshold.
+Based on their minimum spend requirements, vouchers are classified into the following types:
+-  No minimum spend: The voucher can be used for orders that contain the applicable products regardless of the payment amount.
+  For example, if a voucher has a face value of 100 USD and is applicable to CVM and TencentDB for MySQL, then it can deduct at most 100 USD from a payment that contains orders for CVM and/or TencentDB for MySQL.
+- Minimum-spend voucher: The voucher can only be used if the total amount for the payment exceeds a certain threshold.
+  For example, suppose you have a 50-USD voucher whose minimum spending requirement is 100 USD and the applicable products are CVM and TencentDB for MySQL.
+You can use the voucher only if your order is for CVM or/and TencentDB and the total payment amount exceeds 100 USD.

 #### 6. Validity period
 A voucher can be used only within its validity period, which cannot be extended.

 #### 7. Number of uses
-- One-time: A one-time voucher can be used only once (after which its status will become **Used**), regardless of whether its balance has been used up.
+- One-time: A one-time voucher can be used only once (after which its status will become **Used**), regardless of whether its balance has been fully exhausted.
 - Reusable: A reusable voucher can be used multiple times until it expires or its balance becomes zero.

 #### 8. Other limits
 - Only the account creator and collaborators/sub-users with finance management permissions can use and manage vouchers.
-- Promo vouchers whose status is "used" or "expired" cannot be used.
+- Vouchers whose status is "used" or "expired" cannot be used.
-- Promo vouchers cannot be used to offset overdue payments.
+- Vouchers cannot be used to offset overdue payments.
-- You cannot use promo vouchers as frozen funds when enabling the pay-as-you-go billing mode.
+- You cannot use vouchers to take the place of frozen funds when enabling the pay-as-you-go billing mode.
-- Some promotional campaigns may not support promo vouchers.
+- You may not be able to use vouchers for orders that were purchased through a promotional campaign.
+Please check the rules of the specific promotion for details.
-- Orders paid on behalf of other users cannot be paid with promo vouchers.
+- Orders paid on behalf of other users cannot be paid with vouchers.

 ### Examples

 Take the promo voucher in the screenshot below as an example.
 It has the following use limits.
 ![](https://qcloudimg.tencent-cloud.cn/raw/c1226e6e611183dfd820d32fd24314cb.png)
 - Unused: The voucher is unused (has a positive balance remaining).
-- Applicable products: The voucher can only be used to purchase CVM, TencentDB for MySQL, or CBS.
+- Applicable products: The voucher can only be used to pay for CVM, TencentDB for MySQL, or CBS.
 - Scenarios: The voucher can be applied to both prepaid and pay-as-you-go payments.
 - Minimum spend: The voucher does not have a minimum spend requirement.
 - Validity period: The voucher is valid from 2022-06-23 00:00:00 to 2022-08-22 23:59:59.